-When negotiating settlement agreements for senior executives I often seek payment from the employer to cover my client getting support from an outplacement specialist like Heather Greatrex (below).
+When negotiating settlement agreements for senior executives I often seek payment from the employer to cover my client getting support from an outplacement specialist like Heather Greatrex of GatenbySanderson.
+After working with Heather for a number of years, she inspired me to create a resource for anyone wanting to become a non-executive director, or at least learn about the rewards, challenges and common pitfalls of becoming a NED.

-Clients heading towards retirement/looking for a new direction or challenge are often interested to learn whether building up a NED portfolio is an option.
+Clients who are heading towards retirement are often interested in learning whether building up a NED portfolio is an option.

-In the article below Heather, partner career coach/outplacement/recruiter at GatenbySanderson gives us the inside track on why NED roles can be appealing.
+In the article below Heather, partner career coach/outplacement/recruiter gives us the inside track on why NED roles can be appealing.

 Heather Greatrex – Partner, GatenbySanderson

 There are many different opportunities to become a non-executive director.
-These include public listed and unlisted companies, Government/public sector Boards, Foundations/Trusts and the NHS.
-Many charities and other not-for-profit organisations and associations provide non-executive opportunities in the form of Trustees or, for example, school Governors.
-These roles are unpaid but enable you to develop great experience of being a non-executive.
+These include publicly listed and unlisted companies, Government/public sector Boards, Foundations/Trusts and the NHS.
+Many charities and other not-for-profit organisations and associations provide non-executive opportunities in the form of Trustees or, for example, School Governors.
+These roles are unpaid but enable you to develop great experience being a non-executive.

-Alok Sharma, the Business Secretary said in September 2020, “Research shows that diverse leadership teams are more innovative and make better decisions.
-As the UK economy continues to recover from coronavirus, increasing representation of women on boards represents a golden opportunity not only to rebuild, but build back better.”
+Alok Sharma, the former Business Secretary said in September 2020, “Research shows that diverse leadership teams are more innovative and make better decisions.
+As the UK economy continues to recover from coronavirus, increasing representation of women on boards represents a golden opportunity not only to rebuild but build back better.”

 Although some non-executive roles are remunerated, many more are not and money will often not be the main motivator.

-There are thousands of trustee roles which are both unremunerated and which can take up an inordinate amount of time; however, they can also be incredibly rewarding.
-So, it is important to be very clear about why you want to take on a NED/trustee role as this will impact on the choices that you make.
-I know Chairs of charities who can spend two days a week in their role, with no remuneration and, in smaller charities, there can be significant ‘scope creep’.
+There are thousands of trustee roles which are both unremunerated and can take up an inordinate amount of time.
+However, these same roles can also be incredibly rewarding.
+So, it is important to be very clear about why you want to take on a NED/trustee role as this will have an impact on the choices that you make.
+I know Chairs of charities who can spend two days a week in their role, with no remuneration and, in smaller charities, there can be significant scope creep.

 At the other end of the spectrum, if you are targeting paid NED Board roles, you will need to consider the ‘rule of thumb’ being that you are unlikely to be successful in achieving a NED role that is more senior than your highest executive role.